chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/visual-testing.md

 ![Build in storybook and run visual tests with Chromatic.
 If changes look good, then merge your PR.](/ui-testing-handbook/visual-testing-workflow.png)

-## Using visual tests to stop one bug from turning into many
+## Stopping one bug from turning into many

-Visual bugs are easy to introduce—leaky CSS or one broken component snowballs into multiple issues.
-They are particularly frustrating to debug.

-In the next chapter, we’ll build upon these concepts to learn how to catch cascading bugs.
+A bit of leaky CSS or one broken component can snowball into multiple issues.
+These bugs are particularly frustrating to debug.
+In the next chapter, we'll build upon these concepts to learn how to catch such cascading problems.